FardinAnnoy27/AI-Email-Router-with-Bedrock-Flows/README.md

 An automated AI email routing pipeline built with **Amazon Bedrock Flows** and **Bedrock Prompt Management** that classifies customer emails by intent and generates tailored responses — all without writing a single line of code.

-Built as part of the [NextWork](https://learn.nextwork.org) Generative AI Developer series.

 ---